EU watchdog sees failings in sovereign debt ratings process

 The three agencies will have to carry out “remedial plans” to ensure full compliance with EU law and to eradicate inadequate practices form the past, Maijoor said.

-ESMA has not determined yet if any rules have been broken and so whether fines might be appropriate, but its officials are looking into possible action based on an earlier report.
+ESMA has not determined yet if any rules have been broken and so whether fines might be appropriate, but its officials are looking into possible action based on a prior report.

-ESMA said the failings might compromise the independence of the ratings process.
-It cited the risks of senior management or even board members driving ratings changes rather than an agency’s lead analyst, increasing the possibility of ratings being influenced by commercial incentives.
+ESMA said the failings might compromise the independence of the ratings process, such as senior management or even board members driving ratings changes rather than an agency’s lead analyst, raising concerns about possible commercial incentives.

-It was also looking further into how an upcoming rating change was disclosed to an unauthorized third party before being released to the market.
+It was also looking further into how an upcoming rating change was disclosed to an unauthorised third party before being released to the market.

-The watchdog found poor controls around the use of external communication consultants as well.
+The watchdog also found poor controls around the use of external communication consultants.

-The investigation was prompted partly by rumors in the market ahead of past rating changes that had caused volatility.
+The investigation was partly prompted by rumours in the market ahead of rating changes, causing volatility.

-But its report, its third so far into the sector, also found good practices such as more challenges to the rating recommendation made by the lead analyst.
+But its report, its third so far into the sector, also found good practices such as more challenge to the rating recommendation made by the lead analyst.

-In March, ESMA criticized the Big Three agencies for a lack of transparency over how they evaluate banks and demanded more robust internal reviews of their methods.
+In March, ESMA criticised the Big Three agencies for a lack of transparency over how they evaluate banks and demanded more robust internal reviews of their methods.

 Maijoor said it was not surprising that deficiencies had been uncovered as the sector moves from being nearly unregulated to being heavily supervised.